 This analysis is made before the code was greatly optimized.
 Although I am pretty sure the below stated result still apply since the optimization only improved the coefficent

 Using logs generated by an overnight run I made.
 A complexity a little better than O(n sqrt n) can be estimated.
-Below are two graphs that demostrate it:
+Below are two graphs that demonstrates it:

 This project is mainly made for fun and for me to learn the C language.
-I'm aware that a lot of improvements can be made: anything from multithreading to distributed computing, so if anyone has an idea or have the ability to do something, let me know at [email protected]
+I'm aware that a lot of improvements can be made.
+I don't plan to use the data here for anything too serious, I am just listing it here in case someone would find it useful

 If you want to see some actual research about this topic and an implimentation made on a supercomputer, check out